-"Your mother and I will go to see him in an hour or so, to tidy up his place a bit, and I know that this evening, as always, he will go to the hospital, to visit his wife and sit at her side."
-He continued, "Can you pick a nice bouquet of flowers, that we can bring to the hospital?"
+"Your mother and I will go to see him in an hour or so, first we have to do some shopping for him, and I know that this evening, as always, he will go to the hospital, to visit his wife and sit at her side."
+He continued, "Can you pick a nice bouquet of flowers, that we could bring to the hospital?
+His wife had flowers all around the house.
+Perhaps it will remind him of happier days."
 "Sure, when do we leave?" was all Lily asked.